codr7/gfoo/README.md

 Error in 'repl', line 1, column 0: Duplicate binding: bar
 ```

-Identifiers may be prefixed with `$` to avoid capturing bindings at the point of expansion.
+Identifiers may be prefixed with `#` to avoid capturing bindings at the point of expansion.

 ```
   macro: foo () {
-    '(let: $bar 42)
+    '(let: #bar 42)
   }

 []